Tigrayans: Oriental Orthodoxy

 In addition, the region has long been a center of religious art and manuscript production within the Ethiopian Orthodox tradition.
 The region's churches and monasteries are renowned for their wall paintings, carved icons, illuminated manuscripts, and rock-hewn architecture, while contributing significantly to the transmission and preservation of Ge'ez religious texts, producing manuscripts in local scriptoriums that combined calligraphy, theological commentary, hymnography (zema), and illustrated miniatures.
-Several Tigrayan monasteries served as centers of Orthodox clerical education and liturgical training and oral transmission of Ge'ez chants, prayers, and exegetical tradition.
+Several monasteries served as centers of Orthodox clerical education and liturgical training and oral transmission of Ge'ez chants, prayers, and exegetical tradition.

-This long-standing manuscript and monastic tradition in Tigray is closely intertwined with the development of the region's unique liturgy and sacred chant.
-The origins of this rich liturgical and musical heritage are traditionally attributed to Saint Yared, a Tigrayan-born composer and scholar who is credited with developing the Zema, a system of sacred music composed in Ge'ez, which still serves as foundation of all Tewahedo, Ethiopian Catholic and Eritrean Catholic liturgical practice.
+This long-standing manuscript and monastic tradition in the Ethiopian Highlands is closely intertwined with the development of the region's unique liturgy and sacred chant.
+The origins of this rich liturgical and musical heritage are traditionally attributed to Saint Yared, a Aksumite composer and scholar who is credited with developing the Zema, a system of sacred music composed in Ge'ez, which still serves as foundation of all Tewahedo, Ethiopian Catholic and Eritrean Catholic liturgical practice.

 His compositions are preserved in major chant books such as the Deggua, which contains hymns for feast days and daily services, the Zema Zēta, used for antiphonal chants, and the Mewas'et, which includes funeral music.
 Taught and transmitted through oral tradition in monastic liturgical schools, Yared's system remains integral to the identity of Ge'ez rite worship and is particularly revered in the churches and monasteries of Tigray, where his legacy is most closely tied.

-Throughout medieval and early modern Ethiopian history, Tigrayan clergy and monastic communities were highly influential in shaping theological debates, religious practices, and church-state relations.
+Throughout medieval and early modern Ethiopian history, Ethiopian clergy and monastic communities were highly influential in shaping theological debates, religious practices, and church-state relations.
 Monastic movements such as those founded by Ewostatewos and Abba Estifanos of Gwendagwende originated in Tigray and advocated for liturgical purity, Sabbath observance, and a stricter interpretation of Orthodox tradition.
 The followers of Ewostatewos (Ewostathians) played a major role in defending indigenous religious practices against foreign and royal interventions, eventually influencing national doctrine.